himanshu2454/Kunteksto/docs_source/source/intro.rst

     pip install kunteksto

-These four quick steps creates a virtual environment in the subdirectory *kunteksto*.
-When it is created conda displays how to activate the environment.
-Once activated then Kunteksto is installed in the subdirectoy along with the environment.
+These four quick steps to create a virtual environment in the subdirectory *kunteksto*.
+Once the environment is created, conda displays how to activate the environment.
+When activated then Kunteksto is installed in the subdirectory along with the environment.

 The last step is to do the :ref:`tutor`